hbtang/log-slam/SLAM-Resource.md

 # Groups on SLAM

 ## [Field Robotics Center, Carnegie Mellon University](http://www.frc.ri.cmu.edu/index.php)
 Prof. Micheal Kaess is the author of iSAM.
+His PhD is under supervision of Prof. Frank Dellaert in Georgia Tech, and Post Doc in Prof. John Leonard in MIT.
+Now he seems focusing on RBGD mapping, and optimization algorithm in SLAM.

 Prof. Sanjiv Singh is the supervisor of Ji Zhang who did a great work on 3D lidar SLAM.

 ### People
 Prof. Micheal Kaess, Prof. Sanjiv Singh, Dr. Ji Zhang